jhpyle/docassemble/_docs/initial.md

 In addition, the [`set_info()`] function from [`docassemble.base.util`] is called.
-This lets the linguistic functions in [`docassemble.base.utl`] know who the user is, so that questions can ask "What is your date of birth?" or "What is John Smith's date of birth" depending on whether the current user is John Smith or not.
+This lets the linguistic functions in [`docassemble.base.util`] know who the user is, so that questions can ask "What is your date of birth?" or "What is John Smith's date of birth" depending on whether the current user is John Smith or not.